icon of a person's head with a brain inside

 Who can provide a psychiatric diagnosis?

-The specific types of mental health professionals licensed to provide a psychiatric diagnosis is often determined by state law, and varies from one state to another.
-In general, psychiatrists and psychologists have the ability to provide a diagnosis.
+The types of mental health professionals who can legally provide a psychiatric diagnosis is often defined by state law.
+In most states, both psychiatrists and psychologists can provide a formal diagnosis.

 If you are interested in exploring prescription medications for your mental health concerns, a board-certified psychiatrist is the best option.
 Psychiatrists are medical doctors who are licensed to prescribe medications.
 They are experts in the diagnosis and treatment of mental health conditions.